Volcanoes and Haciendas (Quilotoa)

 Meals

-Meals are produced each day by your guide.
+Meals are prepared each day by your guide.
 Lunches are taken as picnics in the saddle bags and dinner will be warm and hearty.
 Local produce is used wherever possible and is of high quality.

 Be careful if drinking water from unknown sources and ask for boiled water or mineral water if you are unsure.
 You could also take purification tablets.